yashumayank/FastNeo/README.md

 - For Windows:
 git for windows (https://gitforwindows.org/),
 - Common requirements fro linux, windows and OSx
-Julia (modules required: --- ), Python (Biopython), Bowtie2, samtools
+Julia (modules required: --- ), Python (Biopython), Bowtie2, samtools, bedtools

 RELEASEnotes
 contains detailed information about the latest major release CHANGES contains detailed information about all the changes in all releases